luciusmagn/lambdas-and-logos/book.typ

 The constraint of thinking in terms of operations on entire arrays rather than individual elements forces a higher level of abstraction.
 This can lead to solutions that are not only more concise but also more efficient, as they can take advantage of vectorized operations and parallelism.
+My brain, however, could never get into array-based programming properly.
+Sometimes, you are just not wired for a particular paradigm.

-We can therefore say that different paradigms represent different ways of modeling computation:
+In any case, we can therefore say that different paradigms represent different ways of modeling computation, for instance:

 - Imperative programming models computation as a sequence of steps that modify state
 - Functional programming models computation as the composition and evaluation of mathematical functions